Dick Grayson: Robin the Boy Wonder

-In his first appearance, Dick Grayson is a circus acrobat, and, with his parents, one of the "Flying Graysons".
+In his first appearance, Dick Grayson is an 8 year-old circus acrobat, and, with his parents, one of the "Flying Graysons".
 Robin was born on the first day of spring, the son of John Grayson and Mary Grayson, a young aerialist couple.
 While preparing for a performance, Dick overhears two gangsters attempting to extort protection money from the circus owner.
 The owner refuses, so the gangsters sabotage the trapeze wires with acid.
 During the next performance, the trapeze from which Dick's parents are swinging snaps, sending them to their deaths.
-Before he can go to the police, Batman appears to him and warns him that the two gangsters work for Tony Zucco, a very powerful crime boss and that revealing his knowledge could lead to his death.
+Before he can go to the police, Batman appears to him and warns him that the two gangsters work for Tony Zucco, a very powerful crime boss, and that revealing his knowledge could lead to his death.
 When Batman recounts the murder of his own parents, Dick asks to become his aide.
 After extensive training, Dick becomes Robin.
 They start by disrupting Zucco's gambling and extortion rackets.
 They then successfully bait the riled Zucco into visiting a construction site, where they capture him.

 Robin's origin has a thematic connection to Batman's in that both see their parents killed by criminals, creating an urge to battle the criminal element.
 Bruce sees a chance to direct the anger and rage that Dick feels in a way that he cannot, thus creating a father/son bond and understanding between the two.
 Throughout the 1940s and 1950s, DC Comics portrayed Batman and Robin as a team, deeming them the "Dynamic Duo", rarely publishing a Batman story without his sidekick; stories entirely devoted to Robin appeared in Star-Spangled Comics from 1947 through 1952.

 The character history of the Earth-Two Robin accordingly adopts all of the earliest stories featuring the character from the 1940s and 1950s, while the adventures of the mainstream Robin (who lived on "Earth-One") begin later and with certain elements of his origin retold.
+However, during the Earth-Two stories, the age that Dick became Robin changed to 13 during the 1950s.
 Both were depicted as separate, though parallel, individuals living in their respective universes, with the "older" Earth-Two character eventually reaching death in Crisis on Infinite Earths.